mosqueiro/lightning/README.md

 ### Pruning

-c-lightning requires JSON-RPC access to a fully synchronized `bitcoind` in order to synchronize with the Bitcoin network.
+c-lightning requires JSON-RPC access to a fully synchronized `zcored` in order to synchronize with the ZCore network.
-Access to ZeroMQ is not required and `bitcoind` does not need to be run with `txindex` like other implementations.
+Access to ZeroMQ is not required and `zcored` does not need to be run with `txindex` like other implementations.
-The lightning daemon will poll `bitcoind` for new blocks that it hasn't processed yet, thus synchronizing itself with `bitcoind`.
+The lightning daemon will poll `zcored` for new blocks that it hasn't processed yet, thus synchronizing itself with `zcored`.
-If `bitcoind` prunes a block that c-lightning has not processed yet, e.g., c-lightning was not running for a prolonged period, then `bitcoind` will not be able to serve the missing blocks, hence c-lightning will not be able to synchronize anymore and will be stuck.
+If `zcored` prunes a block that c-lightning has not processed yet, e.g., c-lightning was not running for a prolonged period, then `zcored` will not be able to serve the missing blocks, hence c-lightning will not be able to synchronize anymore and will be stuck.
-In order to avoid this situation you should be monitoring the gap between c-lightning's blockheight using `lightning-cli getinfo` and `bitcoind`'s blockheight using `bitcoin-cli getblockchaininfo`.
+In order to avoid this situation you should be monitoring the gap between c-lightning's blockheight using `lightning-cli getinfo` and `zcored`'s blockheight using `zcore-cli getblockchaininfo`.
 If the two blockheights drift apart it might be necessary to intervene.

 ### HD wallet encryption

 You can encrypt the `hsm_secret` content (which is used to derive the HD wallet's master key) by passing the `--encrypted-hsm` startup argument, or by using the `hsmtool` (which you can find in the `tool/` directory at the root of this repo) with the `encrypt` method.
 You can unencrypt an encrypted `hsm_secret` using the `hsmtool` with the `decrypt` method.

 If you encrypt your `hsm_secret`, you will have to pass the `--encrypted-hsm` startup option to `lightningd`.
 Once your `hsm_secret` is encrypted, you __will not__ be able to access your funds without your password, so please beware with your password management.
-Also beware of not feeling too safe with an encrypted `hsm_secret`: unlike for `bitcoind` where the wallet encryption can restrict the usage of some RPC command, `lightningd` always need to access keys from the wallet which is thus __not locked__ (yet), even with an encrypted BIP32 master seed.
+Also beware of not feeling too safe with an encrypted `hsm_secret`: unlike for `zcored` where the wallet encryption can restrict the usage of some RPC command, `lightningd` always need to access keys from the wallet which is thus __not locked__ (yet), even with an encrypted BIP32 master seed.

 ### Developers